Ed Sheeran: 2025–present: Play and label changes

-On the release of Play, Sheeran announced during an interview with Zane Lowe he would release a studio album called Eject that would release posthumously after his death, containing songs he recorded from age 18 to when he dies.
-The project is cherry-picked by Seaborn and fully set for release if he dies at any point.
+While promoting Play, Sheeran said during an interview with Zane Lowe that he was creating an album titled Eject for release after his death, containing songs he recorded from age 18, with Seaborn intended to select the final track listing.
 He also revealed that there would be a series of albums following Play, which includes Pause, Fast Forward, Rewind, and Stop.